Title IV Student Withdrawal Policy: Graduate Students

 - In the event that a student begins NYIT’s withdrawal process,* the date the student begins the process is the date of withdrawal.

 - In the event that a student sends written notification of intent to withdraw, the date NYIT receives the written notice is the date of withdrawal.

 - In the event that a student makes an oral notification to the Office of the Registrar, which is NYIT’s designated office for beginning the withdrawal process, the date will be documented by this office.
 The date of withdrawal will be recorded as of the date of oral notification, unless there is subsequent written notification, in which case the date that NYIT receives the written notification may be the withdrawal date.

 *To begin the withdrawal process, the student contacts the Office of the Registrar to obtain the appropriate withdrawal form.
 If the student both begins the withdrawal process and provides a notification to NYIT, the earlier of the two dates will be used as the withdrawal date.

 Official Notification Not Provided

-- When an official notification was not provided by the student because of circumstances beyond his/her control (i.e., illness, accident, grievous personal loss, or other circumstances), the date of the onset of such circumstances will be serve as the withdrawal date as determined by the Office of the Registrar.
+- When an official notification was not provided by the student because of circumstances beyond their control (i.e., illness, accident, grievous personal loss, or other circumstances), the date of the onset of such circumstances will serve as the withdrawal date as determined by the Office of the Registrar.